rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ![](/images/configAP1.png)

-Give your AP a name
+Give your AP a name.
+In this case we use: "Home-AP-rafenriq"

 ![](/images/configAP2.png)

-Click on BSSID detail and you will see we  already have an SSID configured with name: "network" "WiFi", this is expected as we use the default template, while creating the network.
+Click on BSSID detail and you will see we  already have an SSID configured with name: "network" + "WiFi", this is expected as we use the default template, while creating the network.

 ![](/images/configAP3.png)

-#specification

 ## Modify your network information